mmikhasenko/LM-Notes-HadronPhysics/2025-Lecture-01.md

 :::
 The Higgs boson stands as a separate field, but particles interact based on their charges:

--If a particle carries an electric charge, it couples to photons.
+- If a particle carries an electric charge, it couples to photons.
 - If it has weak charge, it interacts via W/Z bosons.
 - Color-charged particles (quarks, gluons) interact through the strong force.